tuxrace/react-example/README.md

 #React Example

 React hello component example, using props, state and events

-     Just opent in your browser index.html file to see how it works
+     Just open index.html on the browser, to see how it works.